 Technical & Applied Studies

-Students construct a meaningful plan for using the curriculum in Technical and Applied Studies to explore and prepare for their preferred futures by completing a cornerstone course and developing an electronic portfolio.
-A capstone course features a synthesizing of learning focused on foundational competencies.
+Students construct a meaningful plan for using the curriculum to explore and prepare for their preferred futures by completing a cornerstone course.
+A capstone course features a synthesizing of learning focused on foundational competencies and developing an electronic portfolio.
 This enables students to collect artifacts of their learning, which can be used to advance their careers.

 The degree can be completed in person and online.

 Students may declare the Technical and Applied Studies major with no concentration.
 The stand-alone major offers a flexible and robust core of skills/knowledge-based courses, which bridge multiple disciplines in multiple colleges.
 The skill sets that are provided by this program are civic engagement, computer literacy, critical thinking, diversity and internationalization, ethics, information literacy, leadership, self-management, oral and written communication and mathematics.

 The major (with no concentration) can be completed at Kent State Stark.